dagraham/etm-tk/etmTk/help/REPORTS.md

 To create a report press *Ctrl-R* in the GUI.
 If you have entries in your report specifications file, `~./etm/reports.cfg` by default, you can choose one of them in the selection box at the bottom of the report window.

 You can also add report specifications to the list by selecting any item from the list and then replacing the content with anything you like.
 Press *Return* to *add* your specification temporarily to the list. *Note that the original entry will not be affected.*  When you close the report window you will have an opportunity to save the additions you have made.
-To modify or delete existing specifications, you must open the reports specification file itself using *Shift Ctrl-R* from the main window.
+If you choose "Yes", your additions will be inserted into the list and it will be opened for editing.
+You can also edit this file by pressing *Shift Ctrl-R* when the report window is closed.

 When you have selected a report specification, press *Return* to generate the report and display it.